1jour1vin

 game

-This Volnay Premier Cru Robardelle has a light carmine color with orange edges.
-The nose reveals earthy and spicy notes, as well as hints of leather and undergrowth.
-Full-bodied on the palate, it offers aromas of blackcurrant, accompanied by a lovely roundness and powerful, well-present tannins.
-Despite the evolution of the nose, this wine is fresh and well-structured, with a beautiful aromatic persistence.
+This Volnay 1er Cru Robardelle has a light carmine color with orange hues at the rim.
+On the nose, there are earthy and spicy notes, as well as hints of leather and undergrowth.
+Full-bodied on the palate, it offers aromas of blackcurrant, accompanied by a lovely roundness and powerful, well-defined tannins.
+Fresh despite the development on the nose and well-structured, this wine displays a lovely aromatic persistence.

 Rated site